Last Updated on March 23, 2023

 This configuration is no different than the Radon Gaming Desktop in terms of how high the markup is for what you get.

-Sure, an AMD Ryzen 3700X is a top-of-the-line processor right now and but you’re spending around $2k on an AMD system then you could have an even better CPU or use that money for an even better GPU…
+Sure, an AMD Ryzen 5800X is a top-of-the-line processor right now but you’re spending around $2k on an AMD system then you could have an even better CPU or use that money for an even better GPU…

-But taking a look at everything else, there’s still only 8GB of RAM, a 500GB hard drive and a GTX 1060…
+But taking a look at everything else, there’s still only 16GB of RAM, a 500GB hard drive, and an RTX 3060…

-If you were to put together a $2,000 PC build today you’d be able to have double the amount of RAM, a RTX 3080 (whenever it becomes available again), a 1TB SSD with a nice HDD in there as well if need be.
+If you were to put together a $2,000 PC build today you’d be able to have double the amount of RAM, an RTX 3080 (whenever it becomes available again, or equivalent), and at least 1TB SSD.

-A PC with a GTX 1660 is ideal for high quality 1080p gaming whereas something like a RTX 3080 could handle all levels of virtual reality gaming as well as higher resolution gaming at 4K.
+A PC with a GTX 3060 is ideal for high-quality 1080p gaming whereas something like an RTX 3080 could handle all levels of virtual reality gaming as well as higher resolution gaming at 4K.